 Common causes of infections in hospitals or similar health care settings include the failure of medical professionals to:

-Infections may also result from using contaminated surgical instruments.
+Infections may also result from using or leaving in contaminated surgical instruments.
 Device-associated infections (ventilator-associated pneumonia, catheter-associated urinary tract infection and central-catheter–associated bloodstream infection) accounted for more than 25 percent of all health care-associated infections identified in the NEJM study.

 Failure to follow procedures established to prevent infections as well as failure to diagnose, treat or manage an infection is medical negligence.
 If you have been a victim of medical carelessness, and are looking for an attorney to review your case, our St. Louis medical malpractice lawyers will give you a free consultation.

 Individual medical care providers, including surgeons, anesthesiologists, physicians, nurses and other staff – as well as the hospital itself – could be held liable in a medical malpractice lawsuit filed on behalf of a hospital-acquired infection victim.